LoyolaChicagoBooks/unoapi/_sources/05-parallel/parallel.rst.txt

 An alternative to UMA is NUMA (nonuniform memory access) machines.
 Typically, NUMA machines have some memory attached to each processor, which the processor can access quickly.
 To get to the memory attached to another processor, the processor must go through some sort of switch, which slows down the access.
 By careful placement and rep-lication of some data and subroutines, NUMA machines can have many of the programming conveniences of UMA machines, but with cheaper hardware, larger numbers of processors, and reasonable speed.
 However, programmers tend to discover that they can gain even better performance by copying entire data structures into local memory, operating on them locally, and writing them back to local memory.
 At this point, their code becomes more complex and less portable.Distributed-memory MIMD machines (MIMD-DM) are much easier to build, but much harder to program.
 The MIMD-DM machine is basically a collection of computers, called nodes, connected through a high-performance network.
 The major programming problem is that the individual machines must coordinate and communicate data by message passing; it often requires entire redesigns of programs to port them to MIMD-DM machines.
 The only way to access data on another node is to have that node send it to you.
 For that to happen, the other node must know that you need the data—or you must send it a request message, and it must be programmed to reply.

-It is arguable that the change from shared-memory to distributed-memory machines is a radical shift; it goes to the root of how one thinks about computations.
+It is arguable that the change from shared-memory to distributed-memory machines is a radical shift (but one becoming more common); it goes to the root of how one thinks about computations.
 On the von Neumann machine, the most important entity is the process, the program in execution.
 The process fetches instructions and manipulates data, thereby embodying both control and data.
 On a shared-memory machine, the process is still the most important entity, although there are now multiple threads of execution within the data space.
 But at the global level, on a distributed-memory machine, messages convey data across the machine and the arrival of messages enables computations.
 At the global level of distributed-memory machines, it is the messages that embody control and data.
 Hence, the messages are more important than the processes that are running on the nodes.

 Control-memory taxonomy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^